VNG-Realisatie/nlx/docs/docs/use-nlx/enable-transaction-logs.md

 ## Connect an outway to the transaction log

 The next step is to connect an inway or an outway to the database.
-If you've followed the [Get started](../../get-started/setup-your-environment) guide you will either have an inway or an outway running.
-In this example we will connect the transaction log to the outway setup in the [Get started](../../get-started/consume-an-api) guide.
+If you've followed the [Try NLX](../try-nlx/setup-your-environment.md) guide you will either have an inway or an outway running.
+In this example we will connect the transaction log to the outway setup in the [Try NLX - consume an API](../try-nlx/consume-an-api.md) guide.

-If your outway from the [Get started](../../get-started/consume-an-api) guide is still running, you will have to stop it first.
+If your outway from the [Try NLX](../try-nlx/consume-an-api) guide is still running, you will have to stop it first.

 execute